FlorianGabelle/RBR-Pacenote-Lab/_pages/en/docs/steering_zones.md

 ### ⚙️ Configuration

 Click the **Add a steering zone** button to define your first angle range.
 This sets up the initial zone from the neutral (0°) position up to your chosen threshold (for example: 14°).
-You can assign left and right pacenote calls for each zone.
+You can assign left and right pacenotes for each zone.

 {% include image.html
    src="/assets/images/docs/en/steering_zones/first_zone.PNG"